 8:42 p.m.: Movie trailer for a cartoon called Batman: Under the Red Hood.
 (Really?
 Is there anything more ridiculous than a movie trailer for a cartoon?)

 8:44 p.m.: A public service announcement for the American Film Institute.
-(No recollection of this on account of my slipping into a mild coma.)
+(No recollection of this on account of my slipping into a brief coma.)

 Mercifully, sixteen bloody minutes after we first popped the DVD into the player, our movie was finally ready to start.
-Of course, my frosty cold one was now empty.
-On top of that, the dog and I had already finished most of the popcorn in the bowl.
+But my frosty cold one was empty.
+And the dog and I had already finished most of the popcorn in the bowl.